chennin/Screenshot-Limpet/README.md

+# Screenshot Limpet, a plugin for Elite: Dangerous Market Connector

-# Beta (0.9) release
+## Beta (0.92) release

-This plugin watches an arbitrary directory, for example NVIDIA Geforce Experience's Elite: Dangerous screenshot directory, for new images, and renames them and moves them to another folder, for example your usual Elite: Dangerous screenshot directory.
+This [EDMC](https://github.com/EDCD/EDMarketConnector/) plugin watches an arbitrary directory, for example NVIDIA Geforce Experience's Elite: Dangerous screenshot directory, for new images, and renames them and moves them to another folder, for example your usual Elite: Dangerous screenshot directory.

 One reason to use this is if you use ReShade or NVIDIA Freestyle: Hitting F10 will _not_ yield a picture that matches what you are seeing.
 Instead, you can hit Alt+F2 (for NVIDIA) and then this plugin will move that screenshot to be with your other screenshots or wherever you want.